mgechev/angularjs-in-patterns/README.md

 - testability
 - abstraction

-The separation of concerns is achieved by dividing each AngularJS application into separate components, such as:
+The separation of concerns is achieved by dividing each Angular 1 application into separate components, such as:

 - partials
 - controllers